 "How do you know?"

-"Um, looking at the track record all signs point to it.
+"Um.
+Looking at the track record, all signs point to it.
 Did you look in your room?"

-"No." Rory runs towards her room.
+"No." Rory runs to her room.

 "As long as we have a plan!"
 Rory yells.